The Private Files of J. Edgar Hoover: Portrayal of Hoover

-The film also addressed longstanding rumors regarding Hoover's 'abnormal' sexual life.
-The film acknowledges Screw Magazines public accusation of Hoover being gay and in a relationship with deputy director/longtime colleague Clyde Tolson.
+The film also addressed longstanding rumors regarding Hoover's 'abnormal' sexual life; it acknowledges Screw Magazines public accusation of Hoover being gay and in a relationship with deputy director/longtime colleague Clyde Tolson.
 However, it presents the accusation as a malicious slur conceived by critic Al Goldstein in retaliation towards Hoover over his persecution of Martin Luther King Jr., after King was assassinated.
 Both Hoover and Tolson are shocked at the accusation but are shown to refuse to acknowledge it publicly or change their habits of hanging out together socially.
 Cohen said he did not believe the rumors about Hoover being gay: "As far as I could ascertain there was never a physical relationship between Hoover and Colson [sic].
 They were two old bachelors who liked to go to the ball game and the race track and that was it.
 There was no romance.
 All that stuff about Hoover putting on women’s clothing was a total lie.
 Every responsible historian has for the last fifteen years written that that was nonsense.
 Never happened.
 It was subject for late night comedians to tell jokes about and they perpetuated this falsehood."But while the film takes a definitive stance against the rumor of Hoover's alleged homosexuality, it does explore other elements long rumored about Hoover.
 In particular, it explicitly states that Hoover's overbearing and dominant mother rendered him unable to fully relate to women to the degree that he would be willing to date or even marry.
 It further fictionalizes an encounter between Hoover and longtime female friend/admirer Lela Rogers, which indicates that Hoover has a "voyeurism" fetish.
 In the encounter, Hoover rejects Lela's romantic advances and in return, Lela accuses Hoover of "getting off" on listening to surveillance tapes of others and renting said tapes out to others.
-Hoover then leaves for his office and in a fit of anger, masturbates to an audio tape of one of his targets making love to a woman.
+Hoover then leaves for his office and in a fit of anger, becomes sexually aroused/frustrated listening to an audio tape of one of his targets making love to a woman.